 Another problem is the washing machine.
 Hard water reduces the efficiency of the washing.
 You may need to use more soap and those soap residue may leave on your clothes.
 This can be irritating if you have sensitive skin.

 What can you do to deal with the hard water?

 I used to buy the descaling agent to clean my water boiler, until I heard that using vinegar will just do the job.
 Just buy the cheapest vinegar you can find in the supermarket.
 The best is a vinegar without any flavor.
-For example, this vinegar costs less than 2 EUR.
+For example, this vinegar is very cheap.
 I like to use vinegar better than the descaling agent as I can be sure that there is no chemical inside.
 So even if I didn’t clean off all the vinegar thoroughly, it will still be fine as it is only vinegar there.

 When you use hard water in the washing machine, this can cause the soap residue leaving on your clothes and the machine itself.
 When these residues accumulate, it can cause smell and dirt in both your machine and clothes.
 Luckily, you can buy a water softener and use it in your washing machine.
 This can help to make the water softer, and prevent smell and dirt in your washing machine.
 Just put one tablet in your machine and it will do the job.
 It also helps to protect your washing machine so that it has a longer lifespan.
 Below is one example of a water softener.

 There is shampoo specialized to deal with hard water.
 For example, this one below helps to neutralize hard water and prevent the damage on your hair in return.